 Cunningham Falls State Park

 Hunting Creek Lake is a popular spot in the summer with its sandy beach and swimming opportunities.
 In fact, the park often reaches capacity early in the day so plan to arrive early.
 Boating, fishing, and picnics are also popular here.
 The park is a great place to see lots of native Maryland wildlife.
-The park is adjacent to Catoctin Mountain Park, so there's plenty to explore to make it a multi-day experience in the Catoctin Mountains.
+The park is adjacent to Catoctin Mountain Park, so there's plenty to explore to make it a multi-day experience in the mountains.

 Hours of Operation